-Veteran WordPress blogger and content marketer, Brian Jackson, has been hosting websites, launching blogs, building plugins and scaling traffic for startups (like Kinsta) for well over a decade.
-A man with many profitable side projects and blogs with hundreds of thousands of monthly readers under his management, it's safe to say Brian knows a thing or two about getting—and converting readers.
+Veteran WordPress blogger and content marketer, Brian Jackson, has been offering cheap hosting plans, launching blogs, building plugins and scaling traffic for startups (like Kinsta where they offer some of the best hosting plans on the market) for well over a decade.
+A man with many profitable side projects and blogs with hundreds of thousands of monthly readers under his management, it’s safe to say Brian knows a thing or two about getting—and converting readers.

 “Obviously I’m a big fan of SEO.
 But SEO has its ups and downs, so I’ve had good months and I’ve had bad months.
 There’s no way to get around that when you’re just doing SEO.
 I always recommend people figure out other ways to generate traffic too, so you can supplement any dips you have with your SEO.”

 “I’d say that SEO is still number one, by far.
 But another good thing I still don’t see people taking advantage of enough (and I don’t know why) is re-marketing.
 Re-marketing is something that works so well for us at Kinsta.
 It’s one of the most effective ad techniques.”